FALCONA & AQUILA: two gamechangers on the battleground

 In degraded mode, when the (primary) electronic sights are down or electrical power fails, tank crews immediately move to backup sights, often referred to as auxiliary sights.
 These non-powered systems maintain vitally-important visibility outside the vehicle for situational awareness and effective aiming, while the crew remains in the relative safety of the tank.

-For a century, auxiliary sights were periscopes—rigid boxes containing mirrors, prisms, and lenses positioned to redirect light, allowing the viewer to see around an armored plate that protects the viewer and the vehicle.
+For a century, auxiliary sights were periscopes—rigid boxes containing mirrors, prisms, and lenses positioned to redirect light, allowing the viewer to see around an armoured plate that protects the viewer and the vehicle.